wix/wix-ui/packages/wix-storybook-utils/README.md

   });
 ```

-_metadataPlugins_ object above is optional but it can be used to add custom parsers.
+optional _plugins_ array can be used to change the output of default parser.

 Example (dummy) plugin could be written like this: